Teal

 The flag of Sri Lanka uses teal.

 Teal is a dark cyan color.
 Its name comes from that of a bird, the Eurasian teal (Anas crecca) which has a similarly colored stripe on its head.
 The word is often used colloquially to refer to shades of cyan in general.

-It can be created by mixing cyan into a green base, or deepened as needed with black or gray.
+It can be created by mixing cyan with black or gray.
 It is also one of the first group of 16 HTML/CSS web colors.
 In the RGB model used to create colors on computer screens and televisions, teal is created by reducing the brightness of cyan to about one half.

 In North America, teal became a fad color during the 1990s, with many sports teams adopting it for their uniforms.

 Etymology

 The first recorded use of teal as a color name in English was in 1917.
 The term teal (referring to a species of duck) is derived from the Middle English tele, a word akin to the Dutch taling and the Middle Low German telink.